imDarshanGK/AI-dev-assistant/README.md

 - Code explanation endpoint with language guess and key points
 - Debugging endpoint with rule-based issue detection
 - Improvement endpoint with suggestion cards and next steps
+- Unified full analysis endpoint that returns explanation, debugging, and suggestions in one response
 - Input validation and beginner-friendly error messages
 - Frontend with API URL setting, clear UX states, and formatted output
 - Swagger docs available at /docs